Get 5% of discount using the code

 The tradition began as a way to celebrate the rice harvest and highlight the importance of farming in Balinese life.
 The festival usually starts early, past 7:00 a.m., and includes multiple heats that lead up to a grand final later in the season.

-Although you can already catch the heats on September 14 and 28, you can watch the main event on November 17.
+While the preliminary heats and circuit trials take place on alternating Sundays throughout September and October, you can watch the highly anticipated main Makepung Lampit event on November 15, 2026.

 December: Denpasar Festival